payolapayments/payola/README.md

 ## Upgrade to Pro

-I also sell **Payola Pro**, a collection of add-ons to Payola that enables things like drop-in Mailchimp and Mixpanel integration, as well as Stripe Connect support.
-It also comes with priority support and a lawyer-friendly commercial license.
+I also sell **Payola Pro**, which includeds priority support and a lawyer-friendly commercial license.
 You can see all of the details on the [Payola Pro homepage](https://www.payola.io/pro).

 ## TODO